It’s long been the philosophy of hockey coaches everywhere: shoot the puck at the net, and good things will happen.

-Sporting commemorative double-blue Movember moustache-themed uniforms, which were auctioned off after the game, the Vipers opened the scoring at 9:08 when Tambellini found Eviston alone in the slot and his shot beat Ferguson.
+Sporting commemorative double-blue Mo-vember moustache-themed uniforms, which were auctioned off after the game, the Vipers opened the scoring 9:08 into the contest when Tambellini found Pearce Eviston alone in the slot and his shot beat Ferguson.

 The Eagles replied at 17:05 with Blacklock ripping a shot shorthanded over Todosychuk’s left shoulder.

-After Todosychuk made a number of huge saves, and with the second penalty nearly over, Surrey equalized at 18:53 on a lucky powerplay bounce as Brett Mulcahy’s centering pass hit defenceman Michael Statchuk’s leg and just dribbled over the goal line.
+After Todosychuk made a number of huge saves, and with the second penalty nearly over, Surrey tied the game at 18:53 on a lucky powerplay bounce as Brett Mulcahy’s centreing pass hit defenceman Michael Statchuk’s leg and just dribbled over the goal line.

-The Vipers killed a tripping penalty to Hetnick with three minutes left in regulation, and both goalies made huge saves in the first overtime.
+The Vipers killed a tripping penalty to Hetnick with three minutes left in regulation time, and both goalies made huge saves in the first overtime period.

 “Danny was great tonight.
-We have so much confidence in him,” said Tambellini.
+We have so much confidence in him,” said Tambellini of teammate Todosychuk.